git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 * **Duplicate**: Duplicates the selected clip into the next slot.
 * **Quantize**: Quantizes the selected clip.
 * **Stop**: Stops the playback of the clip.

+## Project/Track Parameters Page

+This provides access to the Project and Track Parameters.

+The upper part controls 8 project parameters and the lower part 8 track parameters of the currently selected track.
+Both provide access to 5 pages of parameters.

 ## Preferences Settings